Face recognition – fascinating and intriguing

-Chinese police are working with artificial intelligence companies such as Yitu, Megvii (in partnership with Huawei), SenseTime, and CloudWalk, according to The New York Times of 14 April 2019.
+Chinese police are working with artificial intelligence companies such as Yitu, Megvii (in partnership with Huawei), SenseTime, and CloudWalk, according to The New York Times on 14 April 2019.

 Surprisingly, China provides strong biometric data protection against private entities AND increases the government's access to personal information.

-This paradox is evidenced by privacy expert Emmanuel Pernot- Leplay in his report dated 2 November 2020.
+This paradox is evidenced by privacy expert Emmanuel Pernot- Leplay's report dated 2 November 2020.

 Facial recognition in Asia

 Facial recognition will be an important topic for the 2020 Olympic Games in Tokyo (postponed to September 2021).